No. 144 Squadron RAF: Second World War

-In Operation Orator, during September 1942, 32 Hampdens of 144 Squadron and 455 Squadron RAAF were sent to Murmansk in Northern Russia in order to support the Arctic convoy PQ 18, and to attack any German warships that might sortie from bases in Norway against the convoy.
-The squadron lost 5 Hampdens on the flight to Russia, with a further four of 455 Squadron's also lost.
+In Operation Orator, during September 1942, 32 Hampdens of No. 144 Squadron and the Australian No. 455 Squadron were sent to Murmansk in Northern Russia in order to support the Arctic convoy PQ 18, and to attack any German warships that might sortie from bases in Norway against the convoy.
+The squadron lost five Hampdens on the flight to Russia, with a further four of No. 455 Squadron's also lost.
 The German surface warships did not attack PQ 18, and the squadron's personnel returned to Britain aboard a cruiser in October, leaving its aircraft behind to be handed over to the Soviets.

-In January 1943 the Squadron converted to the more capable Bristol Beaufighter, staying in the torpedo bomber role.
+In January 1943 the squadron converted to the more capable Bristol Beaufighter, staying in the torpedo bomber role.
 After working up, it transferred to Algeria in June 1943, flying anti-shipping strikes over the Mediterranean until it returned to the United Kingdom in August.
 It continued anti-shipping operations over the North Sea from RAF Wick in Scotland, moving to RAF Davidstow Moor in Cornwall in May 1944 in preparation for Operation Overlord, the Allied invasion of Normandy, where it was tasked with protecting the invasion forces from German E-boats.
 It moved to RAF Strubby in Lincolnshire in July for operations against E-boats and German convoys off the Dutch coast.
 In September it moved to Banff, Aberdeenshire as part of the Banff Strike Wing for operations off Norway.
 In January 1945, the squadron abandoned the torpedo role, concentrating on flak suppression for the Strike Wing.
 It disbanded on 25 May 1945 at RAF Dallachy.

-144 Squadron was represented in the Great Escape from Stalag Luft 3 by Flight Lt.
+No. 144 Squadron was represented in the Great Escape from Stalag Luft 3 by Flight Lt.
 R.S.A.
 Churchill.
 Churchill was one of escapees that was not executed by the SS and was the last man living of those that survived.